RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    you may need a standard partition.

 2. After executing ``srun`` command you will be put on a compute node of the cluster.
-   Take a note of the host name, it is usually a part of your shell prompt.
+   Take a note of the hostname, it is usually a part of your shell prompt.
 If unsure simply execute this command to find out:

    .. code-block:: console

       [user@hpc3-14-00:~]$ hostname -s

-   In this example the node is *hpc3-14-00*
+   In this example the hostname (node name) is *hpc3-14-00*

 3. Load your desired anaconda module, for example: